apacheignite/documentation/sql/dml.md

 `DELETE` statements' execution is split into two phases and similar to the execution of `UPDATE` statements.

 First, using a `SELECT` query SQL engine gathers those keys that satisfy the `WHERE` clause and have to be deleted.
-Next, after having all those keys at place, a number of `EntryProcessors` is created and executed with `cache.invokeAll(...)`.
-While the data will be being deleted this way, additional checks will be performed to be sure that nobody has interfered between the `SELECT` and the actual removal.
+Next, after having all those keys in place, it creates a number of `EntryProcessor`  and executes them with `cache.invokeAll(...)`.
+While the data is being deleted, additional checks will be performed to make sure that nobody has interfered between the `SELECT` and the actual removal of the data.

-This is simple example shows how to execute a `DELETE` query in Apache Ignite.
+The following example shows how to execute a `DELETE` query in Apache Ignite.
 [block:code]
 {
   "codes": [